notrabs/RRCG/README.md

     // This board will only have data pins var (a, b) = CircuitBoard(MathBoard, 5, -5);

-    // This board will be connected to the exec lines CircuitBoard(RandomBoard, a, b);
+    // This board will have execution pins CircuitBoard(RandomBoard, a, b);
 }

-public (int, int) MathBoard(int a, int b)
+// the output ports will be named after parameter names and names in the tuple return public (int sum, int difference) MathBoard(int a, int b) {
-{
    return (a + b, a - b);
 }